JakeSidSmith/react-reorder/README.md

       selected={this.state.selected}
       // The key to compare from the selected item object with each item object selectedKey='uuid'
+      // Function that is called on when draging starts (after holding time) onStartDrag={this.dragStart}
       // Allows reordering to be disabled
       disableReorder={false}/>
     ```